Woman: Genetic characteristics

-Hormonal characteristics, menstruation and menopause
+Puberty, menstruation and menopause

-Female puberty triggers bodily changes that enable sexual reproduction via fertilization.
+Female puberty triggers many bodily changes.
 In response to chemical signals from the pituitary gland, the ovaries secrete hormones that stimulate maturation of the body, including increased height and weight, body hair growth, breast development and menarche (the onset of menstruation).
+Most girls go through menarche between ages 12–13.

+Menstruation is a monthly hormonal cycle that involves the shedding of the lining of the uterus.
+Blood and tissue exit through the vagina.
+Menstrual cycles may be irregular at first, and usually become more regular by a woman's 20s.
+Most women are able to perform all their daily activities during menstruation, though some women experience symptoms ranging from uncomfortable to disabling or are prohibited from regular activity by strong social stigma.

-Most girls go through menarche between ages 12–13, and are then capable of becoming pregnant and bearing children.
-Pregnancy generally requires internal fertilization of the eggs with sperm, via either sexual intercourse or artificial insemination, though in vitro fertilization allows fertilization to occur outside the human body.
-Humans are similar to other large mammals in that they usually give birth to a single offspring per pregnancy, but are unusual in being altricial compared to most other large mammals, meaning young are undeveloped at time of birth and require the aid of their parents or guardians to fully mature.
+The changes of puberty typically enable sexual reproduction.
+Pregnancy generally requires fertilization of a woman's egg cells with a man's sperm cells.
+Humans are similar to other large mammals in that they usually give birth to a single offspring per pregnancy, but are unusual in being altricial, meaning young are undeveloped at time of birth and require the aid of their parents or guardians to fully mature.
 Sometimes humans have multiple births, most commonly twins.

 Usually between ages 49–52, a woman reaches menopause, the time when menstrual periods stop permanently, and they are no longer able to bear children.
-Unlike most other mammals, the human lifespan usually extends many years after menopause.
-Many women become grandmothers and contribute to the care of grandchildren and other family members.
-Many biologists believe that the extended human lifespan is evolutionarily driven by kin selection, though other theories have also been proposed.
+Symptoms of menopause include hot flashes, night sweats, headaches, and more; both lifestyle changes and medications can help to mitigate these symptoms.

 Morphological and physiological characteristics

 In terms of biology, the female sex organs are involved in the reproductive system, whereas the secondary sex characteristics are involved in breastfeeding children and attracting a mate.
 Humans are placental mammals, which means the mother carries the fetus in the uterus and the placenta facilitates the exchange of nutrients and waste between the mother and fetus.

+The internal female sex organs consist of: